longturn/freeciv21/docs/Playing/how-to-play.rst

 .. role:: improvement
 .. role:: wonder

-If you're looking for how to install Freeciv21, look in :doc:`../General/install`.
-If you're looking for how to get Freeciv21 running, look in the :doc:`../General/faq`.
+If you're looking for how to install Freeciv21, look in :doc:`/Getting/install`.
+If you're looking for how to get Freeciv21 running, look in the :doc:`faq`.

 If you have never played the retail Civilization games, it's easiest to start by reading the legacy Freeciv Manual, available separately at: http://www.freeciv.org/wiki/Manual